Clifford Paterson Medal and Lecture

-The Clifford Paterson Lecture is given biennially (in odd years) on any aspect of engineering.
+The Clifford Paterson Medal and Lecture is given biennially (in odd years) on any aspect of engineering.
 It is aimed at scientists working in modern and popular fields such as new media technologies and consumer electronics.

 The lectureship was originally endowed by The General Electric Company in memory of Clifford Paterson FRS (PDF), who founded the GEC Research Laboratories in 1919.
 Originally the lectures were given on electrical science and technology but this was subsequently broadened to any aspect of engineering.
 The first lecture was given in 1975.
-The lectureship is accompanied by a medal and a gift of £500.
+The lectureship is accompanied by a medal and a gift of £2,000.

-The 2013 call for nominations has now closed.
-The winner will be announced in the Summer.
+The call for nominations is now closed.
+The next call for nominations will open in November 2016.